john4web/blog/content/posts/stream-api.md

 data.forEach(n -> System.out.println(n)) // Exception: "Stream has already been operated upon or closed".
 ```

-Another advantage: intermediate stream methods return a new stream so you can chain (as many as you want) together.
+Another advantage: intermediate stream methods return a new stream so you can chain (as many operations as you want) together.
-(Reminds me in some kind of way on the builder pattern).
+This reminds me in some kind of way on the builder pattern.

 # Examples